irrvlo/irrvlo/README.md

 # 👋
-**I'm irrvlo**, a frontend developer with a growing interest in fullstack and game development.
+**I'm irrvlo**, a frontend developer interested in fullstack and game development.

 ## Current Knowledge